ayuba-dn/employee-tdd-svc/README.md

   <h3 align="center">Employee Service</h3>

   <p align="center">
  This service manages employees across different organizations and countries.
 It is a demonstration of the patterns i utilize in building projects.
-Technical Proposal document for improvement is availabe [here](https://docs.google.com/document/d/1NQAYiJfMpgfAQGixtT5ZST-BRoveKTAwoqVYh4KoXL0/edit?usp=sharing)
+Technical Proposal document for improvement is available <a href="https://docs.google.com/document/d/1NQAYiJfMpgfAQGixtT5ZST-BRoveKTAwoqVYh4KoXL0/edit?usp=sharing">here</a>
     <br />
     <a href="https://github.com/ayuba-dn/EmployeeService"><strong>Explore the docs »</strong></a>
     <br />